 They Still Have My Contact Data

-Fast forward to November 25th 2017 – as described at the beginning of this post – and that bloody email!
+Fast forward to November 25th 2017 – as described at the beginning of this post – and that bloody annoying email!
+It was a desperate last-ditch effort to make me buy their crap. ⚰️

 Consent to receive marketing cannot be assumed or inferred from silence, which I’m sure is what happened when I originally singed up for a free Yell business listing.